 Interestingly, the torch that we see today is not the original.
 The first torch was replaced in 1986 during the statue's restoration.
 The original torch, which had been altered multiple times and had numerous layers of paint and metalwork, was removed and replaced with a copper torch covered in 24k gold leaf.
-The new torch reflects Bartholdi's original design and intent more accurately, and it shines brightly thanks to its gold leaf covering.
+The new torch reflects Bartholdi's original design and intent more accurately and shines brightly thanks to its gold leaf covering.

 In her left hand, the Statue of Liberty holds a tablet known as a tabula ansata.
 This term, derived from Latin, translates to "a tablet with handles" and was used in many classical statues.